Having more fun than a human being should be allowed to have.

 I'll get right to my point.

-Um I uh I voted for Trump.
+I voted for Trump.

-Well that money that was in TARP for Obama his first year, 2008, nine, or ten, whenever we pass that, or they passed it, I should say.
+And why can't we, and I know there's surrogates from his team that listen to you, that money that was in TARP for Obama his first year, 2008, 9, or 10, whenever we passed that, or they passed it, I should say, why can't we use that money?

-And it just doesn't I learned about baseline budgeting from you and Golmer, and it doesn't get talked about enough, and it's just gonna kill this country.
+I learned about baseline budgeting from you and Goldmart, and it doesn't get talked about enough, and it's just going to kill this country.

-Well, but it's in there every year going thereafter rush.
+Well, but it's in there every year going thereafter Rush.

-Yeah, but it's been a portion I need to try to tell you how this is going to be done, at least the way it is is being planned.
+I need to try to tell you how this is going to be done, at least the way it is being planned.

-And so be advised this probably will not come as a surprise to you that Republicans on Capitol Hill are therefore very intent on seeing he gets it.
+And so be advised, this probably will not come as a surprise to you, that Republicans on Capitol Hill are therefore very intent on seeing he gets it.

 Some of it is going to be private sector money.

-At least the attempt is going to be to have some of the money come from private sector uh donations, people who will be benefiting from some of the rebuilding.
+At least the attempt is going to be to have some of the money come from private sector donations, people who will be benefiting from some of the rebuilding.

-There was there will there's also going to be an effort do not know to what extent to get some of the states where this is going to happen to be participating in it as well.
+Do not know to what extent to get some of the states where this is going to happen to be participating in it as well.

 There's also going to be an effort to get some of this money from existing spots in the budget.